Prayer Time in Calgary, Canada

 Insight about Zakat, Sadaqah, and Charity in Islam

 Besides, this platform embraces the 99 Names of Allah, which will enhance your understanding of His mercy, power, and wisdom.
 This effort is in addition to promoting knowledge about the noble titles of Prophet Muhammad (PBUH) so that his teachings regarding his leadership role for Muslims are better appreciated.
-The platform also provides further insight to its users by covering comprehensive information on the Five Pillars of Islam.
+The platform also offers additional perspective for its users by covering comprehensive information on the Five Pillars of Islam.
 A feature we take enormous pride in is the Zakat calculator that effortlessly assists with calculating Zakat and promotes understanding of its significance in Islam.
 Such generosity encompasses more than just the moral benefits of giving and includes the spiritual aspects of the purification of wealth too.
 The calculator enables users to appreciate the wider scope of Sadaqah, which covers voluntary and compulsory charitable acts.

 Discover Islamic Teachings: 99 Names of Allah, Five Pillars, and Qibla Direction.